aditvishnu/latex2wp/README.md

 # LaTeX2WP

-A fork of Luca Trevisan’s [LaTeX2WP](https://lucatrevisan.wordpress.com/latex-to-wordpress/),
+A fork of Luca Trevisan’s [LaTeX2WP](https://lucatrevisan.wordpress.com/latex-to-wordpress/).
-a tool that converts LaTeX documents into a format ready to paste into WordPress.
+A tool that converts LaTeX documents into a format ready to paste into WordPress.

 This version (0.6.3) updates the original for Python 3 compatibility.